lukejacksonn/ijk/README.md

 - Index `1` should contain an `object` (optional) containing element attributes
 - Index `2` should contain an `string|array` (optional) of text content or child nodes

-All numbers passed as children get converted to strings.
-All falsey children are discarded.
+Children are flattened and falsey children are excluded.
+Numbers passed as children get converted to strings.

 ## Installation